ibm-cloud-docs/openwhisk/ow_watson_visual_recognition.md

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/openwhisk/create).

-2. Using the **Cloud Foundry Org** and **Cloud Foundry Space** lists, select the namespace that you want to install the {{site.data.keyword.cos_short}} package into.
+2. Using the **Cloud Foundry Org** and **Cloud Foundry Space** lists, select the namespace that you want to install the package into.
 Namespaces are formed from the combined org and space names.

 3. Click **Install Packages**.

-4. Click on the **Watson** Package group.
+4. Click the **Watson** Package group.

-5. Click on the **Visual Recognition** Package.
+5. Click the **Visual Recognition** Package.

 5. Click **Install**.

 6. Once the Package has been installed you will be redirected to the Actions page and can search for your new Package, which is named **visual-recognition-v3**.

 7. To use the Actions in the **visual-recognition-v3** Package, you must bind service credentials to the actions.
   * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions listed above.
   * To bind service credentials to individual actions, complete the following steps in the UI. **Note**: You must complete the following steps for each action that you want to use.
-    1. Click on an Action from the **visual-recognition-v3** Package that you want to use.
+    1. Click an Action from the **visual-recognition-v3** Package that you want to use.
 The details page for that Action opens.
-    2. In the left-hand navigation, click on the **Parameters** section.
+    2. In the left-hand navigation, click the **Parameters** section.
     3. Enter a new **parameter**.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.

 ## Using the {{site.data.keyword.visualrecognitionshort}} package